swiftlang/swift-evolution/proposals/nnnn-binaryinteger-iseven-isodd-isdivisible.md

 }

 // KeyPath.swift in apple/swift
-_sanityCheck(bytes > 0 && bytes.isDivisible(by: 4), "capacity must be multiple of 4 bytes")
+_sanityCheck(bytes > 0 && bytes.isMultiple(of: 4), "capacity must be multiple of 4 bytes")
 ```

-**Discoverability:** IDEs will be able to suggest `isEven`, `isOdd`, and `isDivisible` as part of autocomplete on integer types which will aid discoverability.
+**Discoverability:** IDEs will be able to suggest `isEven`, `isOdd`, and `isMultiple` as part of autocomplete on integer types which will aid discoverability.
 It will also be familiar to users coming from languages that also support functionality similar to `isEven` and `isOdd`.

 **Trivially composable:** It would be relatively easy to reproduce the proposed functionality in user code but there would be benefits to having a standard implementation.
 It may not be obvious to some users exactly which protocol these properties belong on (`Int`?, `SignedInteger`?, `FixedWidthInteger`?, `BinaryInteger`?).
 This inconsistency can be seen in a [popular Swift utility library](https://github.com/SwifterSwift/SwifterSwift/blob/master/Sources/Extensions/SwiftStdlib/SignedIntegerExtensions.swift#L28) which defines `isEven` and `isOdd` on `SignedInteger` which results in the properties being inaccessible for unsigned integers.